MLB cancels 93 more games, gap narrows in bargaining

-NEW YORK (AP) — Baseball Commissioner Rob Manfred canceled 93 more games Wednesday, increasing pressure on locked out players and appearing to close the remaining chance to play a full 162-game schedule.
+NEW YORK (AP) — Baseball Commissioner Rob Manfred canceled 93 more games Wednesday, appearing to close the remaining chance to play a full 162-game schedule and threatening locked out players with loss of salary and service time.

-MLB announced two additional series had been canceled through April 13.
-That raised the total to 184 games wiped out from the 2,430-game season, or 7.6%.
+After the sides narrowed many economic differences and became bogged down over management's attempt to gain an international amateur draft, MLB announced two additional series had been canceled through April 13.
+That raised the total to 184 games wiped out from the 2,430-game regular season, or 7.6%.

-The two sides' differences narrowed with the union's latest counteroffer.
-Earlier in the day, management gave the union a new option that would allow an agreement to be cut short after the 2024 season — leading to even more bargaining between management and players that regard each other with disdain.
+The union's latest counteroffer was hand delivered by chief negotiator Bruce Meyer to MLB's office after he walked three blocks through a wintry mix from union headquarters.

-While the gaps narrowed on the three most contentious economic items under discussion, management pressed for its long-held goal of an international amateur draft.
+While the gaps slimmed on the luxury tax, pre-arbitration bonus pool and minimum salary, management continued to press for its long-held goal of an international amateur draft.
 Players have repeatedly rejected the proposal since it was made on July 28.

+“The owners’ decision to cancel additional games is completely unnecessary,” the union said in a statement.
+“After making a set of comprehensive proposals to the league earlier this afternoon and being told substantive responses were forthcoming, players have yet to hear back.”

 Players dropped their threshold for the luxury tax to $232 million this year, with increases to $235 million in 2023, $240 million in 2024 and $245 million in 2025 and $250 million in 2026.